 We have funded our operations to date through both private and public sales of equity securities as well as through cash flows from operations.
-As of March 31, 2003, our principal sources of liquidity included cash, cash equivalents, and marketable securities totaling \$106.2 million.
+As of June 30, 2003, our principal sources of liquidity included cash, cash equivalents and marketable securities totaling \$135.1 million.

-Net cash provided by operating activities was \$11.4 million for the quarter ended March 31, 2003 compared to \$4.6 million used in operating activities during the quarter ended March 31, 2002.
-During the quarter ended March 31, 2003, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization as well as an increase in deferred revenue, partially offset by an increase in prepaid expenses and other current assets and a decrease in accounts payable.
-During the quarter ended March 31, 2002, net cash used in operating activities primarily reflects the net loss adjusted for depreciation and amortization as well as a decrease in accrued expenses, and increases in inventories and deferred revenue.
+Net cash provided by operating activities was \$21.8 million for the six months ended June 30, 2003 compared to \$8.2 million provided by operating activities in the same period in 2002.
+During the six months ended June 30, 2003, net cash provided by operating activities primarily reflects net income adjusted for depreciation and amortization and other non-cash adjustments as well as an increase in deferred revenue and a decrease in inventory, partially offset by a decrease in accounts payable.
+During the six months ended June 30, 2002, net cash provided by operating activities primarily reflects the net loss adjusted for depreciation and amortization and other non-cash adjustments as well as an increase in accounts payable, offset by an increase in inventories and a decrease in accrued expenses.

-We purchased \$1.9 million of property and equipment during the first quarter of 2003, compared to \$3.2 million during the quarter ended March 31, 2002.
-In both of these periods, the purchases were primarily of hardware and software to support research and development activities and for our information systems.

-During the three months ended March 31, 2003 and 2002, we received cash proceeds of \$6.8 million and \$1.5 million, respectively, from the issuance of common stock upon stock option exercises and under our employee stock purchase plan.
-In February 2002, we made a payment of \$13.0 million in full satisfaction of our outstanding note to Microsoft, issued in connection with our 1998 Softimage acquisition.
+We purchased \$2.7 million of property and equipment during the six months ended June 30, 2003, compared to \$5.7 million in the same period in 2002.
+In both of these periods, the purchases were primarily hardware and software to support research and development.
+During the six months ended June 30, 2003 and 2002, we received cash proceeds of \$25.3 million and \$1.1 million, respectively, from the issuance of common stock upon stock option exercises and under our employee stock purchase plan.
+In February 2002, we made a payment of \$13.0 million in full satisfaction of our outstanding note to Microsoft Corporation, issued in connection with our 1998 Softimage acquisition.

-We expect that the majority of the remaining \$1.1 million employee-related restructuring accrual balance will be expended over the next five months and will be funded from working capital.
-We also have facility-related cash obligations of approximately \$4.7 million as a result of losses to be incurred or expected to be incurred on subleases of space or lease vacancies.
-These payments will be made over the remaining terms of the leases, which have varying expiration dates through 2010, unless we are able to negotiate an earlier termination.
+Expected uses of cash in the near future include obligations under various past restructuring programs.
+We expect that the majority of the remaining \$0.4 million employee-related restructuring accrual balance will be expended over the next six months and will be funded from working capital.
+We also have facility-related cash obligations of approximately \$4.2 million as a result of required lease payments on vacated premises and losses to be incurred or expected to be incurred on subleases of such space.
+These payments will be made over the remaining terms of the leases, which have varying expiration dates through 2010, unless we are able to negotiate earlier terminations.
 All restructuring related payments will be funded through working capital.